 This post is by Chris McCabe, owner and founder of ecommerceChris, LLC, an Amazon seller account consultancy.

-Black hat seller behavior continues unabated in 2019.
+Black hat seller behavior continues unabated this year.

 We’ve seen spikes of listing hijacks and seller sabotage, mostly via loopholes exploited within Vendor Central.
 We’ve seen sellers inflating their positive reviews, but no action taken by Amazon’s Product Review Abuse (PRA) teams after they were reported.